akhiln007/web-repo/_posts/2018-03-28-Unix Commands.md

 cp file1 file2 - Copies file1 and creates file2

-rm file-Deletes file
+rm file - Deletes file

-rmdir dir-deletes directory(if empty)
+rmdir dir - deletes directory(if empty)

-grep string files-Searches through files and displays lines containing matching strings
+grep string files - Searches through files and displays lines containing matching strings

 man grep

 20) Working with Compressed files

-bunzip2-Expands a compressed file
+bunzip2 - Expands a compressed file

-bzip2-Compresses or expands files and directories
+bzip2 - Compresses or expands files and directories

-gunzip-Expands a compressed file
+gunzip - Expands a compressed file

-gzip-Compresses or expands files and directories
+gzip - Compresses or expands files and directories

-tar-creates, expands or lists the contents of compressed or uncompressed file or directory archives known as tape archives or tarballs
+tar - creates, expands or lists the contents of compressed or uncompressed file or directory archives known as tape archives or tarballs

 To create a compressed archive of a directory,use tar's czf options